Last topics

 - What's the meaning of let's call the whole thing off?

-- What is the oldest candy in the world?
+- What is the lowest calorie kebab?

 - Is boiled chicken better than fried?